modxcms/teleport/README.md

 Alternatively, you can install Teleport using the source and [Composer](http://getcomposer.org/).
 Learn more about using [git clone](doc/install/git-clone.md) or a [release archive](doc/install/releases.md).

+_IMPORTANT: If you want to use the Teleport HTTP Server you cannot use the Phar distribution.
+You MUST use one of the other installation methods._

 ### Teleport in your PATH

 With any of the installation methods you can create an executable symlink called teleport pointing to bin/teleport, or directly to the teleport.phar.
 You can then simply type `teleport` instead of `bin/teleport` or `php teleport.phar` to execute the teleport application.